Please email your comments & questions to geovisual @ comcast.net. Thank you.

 2001 - Reconciliation Place, Parliamentary Triangle , Canberrra, Australian Capital Territory (Australia).
 "An urban landscape design established as a monument to reconciliation between Australia’s Indigenous people and settler population."

 October 20, 2001 - Kentucky Memorial, Kentucky Avenue, Vicksburg, Mississippi (USA).
 "Soldiers from Kentucky fought on both sides of the Battle.
-The Memorial is a statue of Presidents Lincoln and Davis (both Kentucky natives) with words from both of them calling for reconciliation between the North and South.
+The Memorial is a statue of Presidents Lincoln & Davis (both Kentucky natives) with words from both of them calling for reconciliation between the North and South.
 At the start of the war Kentucky declared itself to be Neutral and only sided with Union after a Confederate invasion.
 Even so, the Conferdacy still had support there and was able to recruit soldiers both then and during a later invasion in 1862."

 2002 - Spirit Warriors Sculpture," Little Big Horn Battlefield National Monument, Crow Agency, Montana (USA).
 Iron sculpture by native artist Colleen Cutschall honoring Native Americans was placed next to the 1881 memorial (qv) after winning a "Peace Through Unity" competition.
 "On the memorial's walls are the names of many of the warriors involved in the battle and words of wisdom they are credited with saying.
 A "Spirit Gate Window" in the memorial's side looks directly at the Custer memorial on the hill in a gesture to welcome the Calvary dead into the memorial's circle."